laurensruiz/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is beneficial to large applications that have temporal data changes.
+It is simple to use since React takes care of any UI updates whenever there are changes to the data.
+Whenever there are changes, updates to the the DOM are relatively easy to do.

 1. Describe component state.
+It is an object of a set of observable properties that control the behavior of the component.
+In other words, the State of a component is an object that holds some information that may change over the lifetime of the component

 1. Describe props.
+Props are arguments passed into React components.
+Props are passed to components via HTML attributes. props stands for properties.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.

+We can sync our side effects with state and props changes.
+We do this by passing in a dependency array as the second argument to the effect hook.